Good skin care — including sun protection and gentle cleansing — can keep your skin healthy and glowing.By Mayo Clinic Staff

 Smoking also damages collagen and elastin — the fibers that give your skin strength and elasticity.
 In addition, the repetitive facial expressions you make when smoking — such as pursing your lips when inhaling and squinting your eyes to keep out smoke — can contribute to wrinkles.

+In addition, smoking increases your risk of squamous cell skin cancer.
 If you smoke, the best way to protect your skin is to quit.
 Ask your doctor for tips or treatments to help you stop smoking.

 Daily cleansing and shaving can take a toll on your skin.
 To keep it gentle: